varunmehta/varunmehta.github.io/about.md

 I started my engineering journey [back in the 90s](link_to_old_portfolio).
 Spent my early days designing [websites](old_portfolio), and writing code in C & Pascal, eventually settling with Java for enterprise applications.
 Currently I dabble with Python for data pipelines, robotics, AI and machine learning.

+Constantly solving interesting problems presented by clients, challenging situations, or personal exploration in pursuit of better solutions.
+When I discover any, I try to share these insights and see them implemented by others to create real-world impact.

 ## What are some interesting projects you are working on?
 I try to keep [projects](/projects) up to date as much as possible.
 Some of my [3D printing models](https://www.printables.com/@emortal_2112934) are also available for free printing.